James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic

 Have you ever wondered if your dog loves you?
 Our furry family members show their feelings, such as love, in very adorable ways.
-The bond of an owner and dog explains a lot when it comes to behavior.
+The bond between an owner and dog explains a lot when it comes to behavior.
 This vital interaction can make the difference between a loving relationship and a contentious one.
 Read on to find out the signs that your dog loves you.
 If you find that some of these don't apply, don't worry!
 Below will be tips on how to give your pet the best possible life (so you can become the person they love).

 1. Your dog licks you.

 Basically, licking is a form of kissing for dogs.
-They show their love by licking hands or cheeks of their owners to show that they love them.
+They show their love by licking the hands or cheeks of their owners to show that they love them.
 It is a form of affection for puppies, too, when their mothers lick their heads.
 By licking you, your dog is showing its love.

 2. They want to cuddle all the time.